-To enhance the health and wellness of its work force, Tidelands Health identified major diagnostic conditions and disease states that most impact employee partners and family members and developed a program to encourage employee partners to improve their health through exercise, better nutrition and quitting smoking.
+To enhance the health and wellness, Tidelands Health has developed a program to encourage employee partners to improve their health through exercise, better nutrition and quitting smoking.
 The initiative has resulted in better health and reduced health care costs for Tidelands Health and employee partners.

 In addition, the cafeterias at Tidelands Waccamaw Community Hospital and Tidelands Georgetown Memorial Hospital offer an array of healthy foods daily and post the nutritional content of items served.
-Both hospitals have walking trails and offer fitness classes, and all employee partners are encouraged to participate in quarterly wellness challenges that emphasize health and wellness activities, such as meditation and mindfulness, healthy eating and exercise.
-Employee partners also have access to weekly and monthly webinars on topics related to physical, mental and emotional health.
+Both hospitals have walking trails and offer fitness classes such as yoga and zumba, and all employee partners are encouraged to participate in quarterly wellness challenges that emphasize health and wellness, such as meditation and mindfulness, getting more sleep, boosting fluid intake and eating more vegetables and fruits.

 According to the American Heart Association, U.S. employers are losing an estimated $225.8 billion a year because of health care expenses and health-related losses in productivity, and those numbers are rising.
 Employers face $12.7 billion in annual medical expenses due to obesity alone.
 The American Heart Association is working to change corporate cultures by motivating employees to start walking, which has the lowest dropout rate of any physical activity.